-- C.3.1 The Nomination Committee identifies positions and responsibilities and recommends to the Board the appropriate Board structure for it to put to the shareholders for their approval in General Meeting. - C.3.2 The Chairman has no significant commitments which are not relevant to the Bank's business. - C.3.3 When the Nomination Committee recommends candidates to fill Board vacancies it ensures that they have sufficient time to meet what is expected of them.
+C.3.1 The Chairman dedicates appropriate time to fulfil his duties to the Board.

+C.3.2 When the Nomination Committee recommends candidates to fill Board vacancies it ensures that they have sufficient time to meet what is expected of them.

-Annually, the Nomination Committee, considers the Directors' other significant commitments and directorships outside Eurobank and escalates to the Board any significant issues.
+Annually, the Nomination Committee, reports to the Board of Directors' other significant commitments and directorships outside the Bank's Group.